Understanding Hemophilia -- Diagnosis and Treatment

 For bleeding joints, doctors recommend resting and icing the affected joint to decrease pain and swelling.
 As pain and swelling subsides, physical therapy may help you recover joint mobility and strength.

-may be necessary to prevent injury and internal bleeding.
+Monitoring physical activity may be necessary to prevent injury and internal bleeding.
 Your doctor will discuss the types of physical activities that are appropriate and what kinds of activities may be too dangerous.
 Your doctor's advice depends on the severity of hemophilia.

 Possible Complications from Hemophilia Treatment